-Starting as a donation based scheme in 2014, we subsided beginner swimming lessons for newly arrived migrants, students with disabilities and financially disadvantaged families.
-In seeing the potential impact and further reach, we now donate 0.10 cents from every swim lesson undertaken through our learn to swim programs to this cause.
+Starting as a donation-based scheme in 2014, we subsidised beginner swimming lessons for newly arrived migrants, students with disabilities and financially disadvantaged families.

-By participating in our learn to swim program you are helping us to assist those who are struggling financially and to educate people about the importance of water safety.
+By participating in our learn to swim program you are helping us assist those families whom are struggling financially and educate people about the importance of water safety!

 Many migrant communities come to Australia having never seen a beach or pool before.
-In partnership with AMES Australia and other migrant and refugee support organisations, we are engaging these students within our community who are disadvantaged financially, to assist them to develop water familiarisation and basic swimming skills.
+In partnership with the Migrant Information Centre (Box Hill) and other migrant and refugee support organisations, we are engaging these students within our community who are disadvantaged both culturally and financially, to assist them to develop water familiarisation and basic swimming skills.

 Getting out and about spreading the message about Water Safety

-Water is integral to our way of life, from our beautiful beaches and waterways to the local community pool.
-In Australia, we see too many people needlessly drown or injured in avoidable accidents.
+Water is integral to our way of life here in Australia, from our beautiful beaches and waterways to the local community pool.
+Unfortunately, we see too many people tragically drowning or getting injured in avoidable situations.
 At Surrey Park, we are working hard on educating everyone in the community about the importance of safety around water.